ForNeVeR/rexim.me/posts/tortoise-and-hare.md

     (|>) :: a -> (a -> b) -> b
     x |> f = f x

-F# programmers will understand me. :)
+F# programmers will understand me. :) Here is my implementation of the
+algorithm:

     containsCycle :: LinkedList -> Bool
     containsCycle xs =  (1, 1)      -- Initial state of the pointers.